PAULA152/Text_Editor/README.md

 ## Usage

-Start the application and note taker will open in the browser ready to be used.
+Start the application and the text editor will open in the browser ready to be used.
 ## License

 Apache License 2.0